fleetdm/fleet/handbook/engineering/README.md

 Our goal is to keep these dependencies up-to-date with each release of Fleet.
 If a release is going out with an old dependency version, it should be treated as a [critical bug](https://fleetdm.com/handbook/engineering#critical-bugs) to make sure it is updated before the release is published.

 #### Create release QA issue
 Next, create a new GitHub issue using the [Release QA template](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=&projects=&template=smoke-tests.md&title=).
-Add the release version to the title, and assign the quality assurance members of the [MDM](https://fleetdm.com/handbook/company/development-groups#mdm-group) and [CX](https://fleetdm.com/handbook/company/development-groups#customer-experience-group) product groups.
+Add the release version to the title, and assign the quality assurance members of the [MDM](https://fleetdm.com/handbook/company/development-groups#mdm-group) and [Endpoint ops](https://fleetdm.com/handbook/company/product-groups#endpoint-ops-group) product groups.

 ### Merging during the freeze period
 We merge bug fixes and documentation changes during the freeze period, but we do not merge other code changes.
 This minimizes code churn and helps ensure a stable release.
 To merge a bug fix, you must first unfreeze the PR in [Merge Freeze](https://app.mergefreeze.com/installations/3704/branches), and click the "Unfreeze 1 pull request" text link.